-Identity and Citizenship Verification
+Identity and citizenship verification

-You may be required to provide evidence of your identity and citizenship or residency status
+You may be required to provide evidence of your identity and citizenship or residency status during the enrolment process.

 If you are new to UC (or studied at UC before 1990), you have changed your name, or you are an international student, you may be asked to provide evidence of your identity and/or citizenship status before you can complete your enrolment.